Want to level up your Facebook tagging skills?

 Photo & Video Tagging

-Example: Tag team members in a group photo.
-Tag your business name on a product image.
-This helps direct people to your business page and boosts visibility.
+Example: Add tags to team members in a group photo.
+Tag your business page on a product video.
+These steps boost visibility and help new followers find your page.

 Comment & Post Tagging